Mask-00007/Mask-00007/README.md

 ## 💫 About Me

-I'm **Shubham Raj**, a B.Tech CSE (Artificial Intelligence) student at IIMT College of Engineering, AKTU, working at the intersection of **applied AI** and **full-stack development**.
+I'm **Shubham Raj**, a B.Tech CSE (Artificial Intelligence) student — working at the intersection of full-stack development and applied AI.

-My focus is on building systems that hold up in production — not just models that perform well in a notebook.
-That means thinking through architecture, deployment, and real-world constraints from the start, not treating them as an afterthought.
+My focus is on building systems that hold up in production, not just models that perform well in a notebook — which means treating architecture, deployment, and real-world constraints as first-class concerns, not afterthoughts.

-I'm currently:
+**Currently:**
-- Strengthening my full-stack skills with the **MERN stack**
+- 🔨 Strengthening full-stack fundamentals with the MERN stack
-- Building strong **Data Structures & Algorithms** fundamentals
+- 🧮 Building a strong Data Structures & Algorithms foundation
-- Exploring how **MLOps** and modern AI tooling fit into production software
+- 🤖 Exploring how MLOps and modern AI tooling fit into production software

-🎯 **Open to:** Full Stack Engineering and AI/ML Engineering internship opportunities
+**🎯 Open to:** Full-Stack Engineering and AI/ML Engineering internship opportunities

 ## 🛠️ Tech Stack